 - Water Does Not Bead: If water is not beading and rolling away, it is seeping into the surface, or even further down.
 Water will erode the very foundation, and in freeze-thaw cycles will cause cracks.
 Pour some water on the surface and see what happens.
 This is the simplest way to tell that it’s time to tar asphalt.

 - Weeds Breaking Through: The edges of your blacktop are where it is most vulnerable to damage.
 Especially where it borders on your lawn or flowerbeds.
 When you see weeds or grass breaking through close to the edge, it is your cue to sealcoat asphalt.
 Just be sure to remove all the weeds first, and repair any cracks that have shown up as a result.

 - It’s Time: Just like any regularly scheduled maintenance, there’s a solid reason for it.
 When you sealcoat asphalt you can expect to repeat that job every two years.
 This is the known time-frame for when the elements will start to affect your blacktop.
 The idea here is not to wait for damage to be visible by the other 4 ways, but to prevent it from happening in the first place.
 If you didn’t tar asphalt last year, it needs to be done this year.

 We all want to save money, and part of that is protecting our major investments.
 Replacing your driveway is a huge expense that is easy to avoid for a long time if you practice good maintenance.
-Watch for the five ways you can tell it’s time to sealcoat asphalt.
+Watch for the five ways you can tell it’s time to do an asphalt driveway repair or replace.
 Make sure your blacktop is black, not grey.
 Spidering, water stops beading, or weeds breaking through are all clear signs it’s time to get to work.
 And finally, time itself is crucial.
 Every 2 years is the proper upkeep time-table.